 Stereo tuners and receivers require an external antenna (an antenna that is not a part of the radio).
 Many tabletop and clock radios have connections for an external antenna while allowing you to use the power cord should you not want to use an external antenna.

 There are a number of indoor specialty antennas available for FM reception.
 Some work very well and some do not.
-I would make sure that the antenna could be returned before purchasing it.
+Make sure that the antenna can be returned before purchasing it.

 Why is antenna set-up important?